3 Process - Note-wise probability

 By specifying higher probability for “root notes” in the chord, you can anchor the chord to a particular scale.
 As a Lazy (but creative) Producer, you can also allow the tonality (which musical scale) is being implied to vary so that the chords that emerge could fit with a variety of bass root notes, perhaps supplied separately in a different track.
 Avoiding the third (minor / major) or seventh of the scale can make it easier to achieve this kind of fluid and ambiguous tonality.

-In the Recipe - Changing Chords, I have applied this idea across tracks as well.
+In that same recipe, I have applied this idea across tracks as well.
 Using the same MIDI chord idea across all tracks, but then changing clip lengths within tracks (so each clip within a track has a different length) and between tracks (so that adjacent clips in a scene have different lengths) and then coupling this with Follow Actions (as described in Process - Follow Actions) to progress through the clips, means that the chord patterns change more subtly and gradually than having block changes in tonality and scale.
 Including note-wise probability within clips also means that the next time the clip plays you get a slightly different result.
-Again, balancing something predictable - chords changing A minor -> D minor -> G minor - with the unpredictable - exactly what notes are being played from the chord and that occasionally the chords could work in both keys - means that the listener takes longer to get bored with the sequence.
-See Process - Balancing the unexpected and the predictable.
+Again, balancing something predictable - chords with a sequence of tonality / predictable root notes - with the unpredictable - exactly what notes are being played from the chord and that occasionally the chords could work in both keys - means that the listener takes longer to get bored with the sequence.
+See @ref(process—balancing-the-unexpected-and-the-predictable).